wlmci23/pico21/General Skills/Magikarp Ground Mission/README.md

 Next, go to the root of all things, more succinctly `/`
 ```

-This pretty obviously wants us to navigate to the root directory.
+This wants us to navigate to the root directory.
 We do so and get the second part of the flag.

 ```bash
 ctf-player@pico-chall$ cd /